-Brazil authorities: 33 die in prison, days after 60 killed
+Hearts, intestines ripped out in Brazil prison killing spree

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-Authorities say gangs are fighting for the control of drug routes in the northern part of the country, which borders Colombia, Venezuela, Peru and the Guianas.
+Moraes said federal police would be more integrated in state capitals and that special task forces would be created to more quickly process criminal charges, a measure aimed at reducing overcrowding.
+Moraes offered no deadlines for the initiatives but said they would “be realistic” given the recession in Latin America’s largest economy.

+“The situation isn’t out of control,” said Moraes.
+“It’s (just) another difficult situation.”

-Four prisons in the neighboring state of Amazonas saw riots Sunday and Monday.
-One institution suffered the country’s worst prison bloodshed since 1992, with half of the 56 slain beheaded and several others also dismembered.
-In another of the riots, four prisoners died.
+The rioting Sunday and Monday in Amazonas included the country’s worst prison massacre since 1992, with half of the 56 slain at one institution beheaded and several others also dismembered.
+In another of the riots in the state, four prisoners died.

 A total of 184 inmates escaped from Amazonas prisons in the disturbances.
 As of Thursday afternoon, only 65 had been recaptured.

-Authorities say that in Amazonas, the local Family of the North gang attacked members of Sao Paulo-based First Command, Brazil’s biggest criminal organization.
-The two fight over the control of prisons and drug routes in northern Brazil.
+“The federal government needs to prepare for a worst case scenario, and that means accelerating measures to keep the situation from getting worse,” said Col. Jose Vicente, a former national security adviser and risk consultant.

-In October, a riot at the Agricultural Penitentiary of Monte Cristo, the same where disturbances were reported on Friday, left 18 dead.
+In October, a riot at the Agricultural Penitentiary of Monte Cristo, the same where disturbances were reported on Friday, left 10 dead.
+Authorities said that clash involved the First Command and Red Command, which has its base in Rio de Janeiro.
+On the same day, eight others were killed in a prison in the state of Rondonia, which borders Bolivia.

+After that clash, Roraima state’s Castro asked the federal government for help with the prison, according to a letter obtained by The Associated Press.

+Castro requested that the national guard be sent in to help because the moving of prisoners deemed leaders of the rebellion had led to threats of retaliation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.